BrunoFracaro/ProjectM/README.md

 Ethers.js and MetaMask SDK.

-## Website in alpha working, will be included in the repo
+## Website in alpha, will be included in the repo

+React website with Material UI.
+Integrates autommatically with MetaMask.